When to go long or short in Forex: Mastering buy and sell decisions

 • Your trading plan generates a valid sell signal according to its predefined rules.

-Practical Example: EUR/USD
+4. Practical example: EUR/USD

 Imagine the European Central Bank (ECB) signals a potential interest rate hike due to rising inflation in the Eurozone, while the US Federal Reserve indicates a pause in its rate hikes.
 This fundamental backdrop could make traders bullish on the Euro relative to the US Dollar.